 Take Cardura exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
+Your doctor may occasionally change your dose.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Cardura lowers blood pressure and may cause dizziness or fainting, especially when you first start taking it, or when you start taking it again.

 You may feel very dizzy when you first wake up.
 Be careful when standing or sitting up from a lying position.

 Call your doctor if you have severe dizziness or feel like you might pass out.